markski1/markski-htmx/posts/bsxu-b2-hosting.md

 Then head to "applications" in the sidebar, and create a new application key.
 Take note of it's ID and token key.

-Now grab BSXU from it's [Github releases page](https://github.com/markski1/BSXU/releases/latest).
+Now grab BSXU from its [Github releases page](https://github.com/markski1/BSXU/releases/latest).
 Simply download the Source code in ZIP form, and uncompress it in a folder.

 Once done, copy the `.env.example` file, and call the new copy `.env`.
 This will hold the enviroment variables, the "configuration" if you will.